CONSULTATION FEE RANGE

 Alabama will follow the lead of almost every other state with an MMJ program.
-Remember, you must be at least 19 years old in Alabama, rather than 18, as per most other locations.
+However, unlike most states, you must be at least 19 years old in Alabama to apply rather than 18.
 Schedule a consultation with a licensed doctor in the state.
 They will ask questions about your medical condition.

 The current law says the doctor must verify that you have a qualifying medical condition.
 They must also determine that conventional therapy and treatments have failed to help.

 Once you receive a doctor’s recommendation, you will have the chance to register with the state’s marijuana patient registry system.
-Those looking to apply will know if they can apply online or via a postal address closer to the time.
+Those looking to apply will know if they can do so online or via a postal address closer to the time.
 Please note that you must submit your application within 60 days of receiving the doctor’s certification.

-At present, the state has yet to release information on how long it will take to process applications.
-It seems likely that you’ll receive a physical MMJ card in the post a few weeks after approval.
+The state has yet to release information on how long it will take to process applications.
+You’ll likely receive a physical MMJ card in the post a few weeks after approval.
 There are no details on whether applicants will also receive a temporary digital card.

 While the state has yet to confirm it, the suggestion is that the maximum application fee will be $65.
-The cost of a doctor’s consultation will probably range from $150 to $300.
-The Commission has yet to decide how long a card is valid, though it will probably be 12 months.
+A doctor’s consultation will probably range from $150 to $300.
+Therefore, the medical marijuana card cost in AL could be over $350, depending on the physician you use.

 - Autism spectrum disorder